vokal/vokal-ng-api/README.md

 #### <a name="event-APIRequestStart"></a>`APIRequestStart`

-Broadcasted at the start of any API request.
+Broadcast at the start of any API request.

 ##### Listener Arguments